NAHco-code/README-Generator/utils/README.md

 ## Installation

-Clone the repository at { } and open it in your preferred code editor.
+Clone the repository and open it in your preferred code editor.
 Navigate to the root folder in your command-line and run 'npm i' to install dependencies.

 ## Usage